-- NOTE: Attach your payment to your return.
-Please do not - use tape.
+NOTE: Enclose your check or money order with your return.
+Please do not attach your check or money order to the return.
 Please do not send cash.

 Make your check payable to Arizona Department of Revenue.
-Write your social security number on the front of your check or money order.
-Attach your check or money order to your return where shown.
-Please do not use tape to attach your check or money order to your return.
+Write your SSN on the front of your check or money order.